meejah/txtorcon/docs/README.rst

 NOTE: that this is currently a moving target still; if you're going to depend on txtorcon as a controller library, it Very Highly Recommended that you follow the source at github (or via the hidden service).
-I (fairly) regularly push code to both.
+I fairly regularly push code to both.

+txtorcon runs all test cleanly on both Debian stable (squeeze) and testing (wheezy).
+Reports from other OSes appreciated.

 quick implementation overview
 -----------------------------